Send custom signable documents to candidates and collect their e-signature on offer letters, NDAs and other agreements.

-An offer template will consist of:
+In both cases a template will consist of:

-Think of each offer template as an archetype for the hiring your organization does.
-Instead of adding a new offer template for every single job, create documents that can be used for certain types or levels of job.
+Think of each template as an archetype for the hiring your organization does.
+Instead of adding a new template for every single job, create documents that can be used for certain types or levels of job.

-Adding and managing offer templates
+Adding and managing e-signature templates

-Set up different offer letter templates to ensure that prospective hires get the right offer.
+Set up different templates to ensure that prospective hires get the right offer.
 For example, a 'Sales department' offer letter might use a template that mentions commission and bonus rates.
 Or, a template for interns might include different compensation style and benefits than the one for full-time employees.

-Your account comes with a default template to get started.
-Any offer template that gets added to the account can be edited, cloned or deleted.
+Your account comes with a default offer template to get started.
+Any template that gets added to the account can be edited, cloned or deleted.

-Creating an offer document
+Creating an e-signature document

 This file should be written by the recruitment/HR team or key stakeholders for jobs.

 Check out this offer type document template for ideas on where to start and how to format your document.

 Start creating the e-signature document outside Workable on your regular text editor (eg. Word or Pages).
 Your document can contain ‘variables’.
 These are fill-in-the-blank spots where you’ll add information for each specific document you send out.
 Each time you send this template to a candidate you will be prompted to fill in the variables with details.